 Service Now, like most modern CMDB systems, includes a very robust application programming interface (API).
 Using this API we were easily able to create an integration which would pull a list of active devices, compare them to the devices currently being monitored, and reconcile the list by adding new devices, updating existing devices, and even retiring devices from monitoring when they were marked as out of service.

-Our architectural solution for this client included a series of geographically diverse polling engines all rolling-up to a series of redundant master servers.
-Each layer offering multiple methods of redundancy and fail over.
-Our integration with Service Now accounted for this, automating the assignment of devices to polling engines geographically, even supporting devices with different service levels; some needing 1 or 2 assigned polling engines.
+Our architectural solution for this client included a series of geographically diverse polling engines all rolling-up to a series of redundant primary servers.
+Each layer offering multiple methods of redundancy and failover.
+Our integration with Service Now accounted for this, automating the assignment of devices to polling engines geographically, even supporting devices with different service levels; some need 1 or 2 assigned polling engines.

 To further enhance the system, we also automated the assignment of devices to opConfig, our Configuration and Compliance Management solution and opEvents, our intelligent event management system which provides event correlation, deduplication, and action automation.
-These solutions were then complimented by the addition of opTrend, which expands on Opmantek’s already expansive thresholding and alerting system by implementing a highly flexible Statistical Exception Detection System (SEDS) that learns what’s normal behavior on the client’s network and adjusts thresholding dynamically based on historical usage for every hour of each day of the week.
+These solutions were then complemented by the addition of opTrend, which expands on Opmantek’s already expansive thresholding and alerting system by implementing a highly flexible Statistical Exception Detection System (SEDS), Igor Trubin’s methodology, that learns what’s normal behavior on the client’s network and adjusts thresholding dynamically based on historical usage for every hour of each day of the week.

 The last piece of this puzzle was the addition of Service Assurance and Monitoring.
 This provides an additional layer of support through monthly server checks, software upgrades, and 24/7 monitoring of the monitoring solution.
 With these solutions in place the client needn’t worry that they will miss an event because their monitoring solution wasn’t up-to-date or worse, wasn’t functioning as designed.